How to Apply

 Eligibility Requirements for Appointment of Designated Osteopathic Residents

-sufficient background and/or instruction in osteopathic philosophy and techniques
+with rare exceptions.
+DORs must have sufficient background and/or instruction in osteopathic

-in manipulative medicine, to prepare them to engage in the curriculum of the program.
+philosophy and techniques in manipulative medicine, to prepare them to engage in the

-The following requirements, as part of the foundational knowledge in Osteopathic Principles
+curriculum, the following requirements, as part of the foundational knowledge in Osteopathic

-and Practice (OPP), must be met before an applicant is eligible to receive an invitation
+Principles and Practice (OPP), must be met before an applicant is eligible to receive an invitation to interview.

 - A minimum of 140 hours of OPP education, inclusive of the following: